brefphp/aws-lambda-layers/README.md

 ##### Layer Publishing

 It would have been ideal to be able to upload the layers to a single S3 folder and then "publish" a new layer by pointing it to the existing S3Bucket/S3Key.
 However, AWS Lambda does not allow publishing layers from a bucket in another region.
-Layers must be published on each region individually.
+Layers must be published on each region individually, so instead we upload the zip files for every layer published.

 Parallelization of all regions at once often leads to network crashing.
 The strategy applied divides AWS regions in chunks (7 to be precise) and tries to publish 7 layers at a time.
-AWS CodeBuild LARGE instance has 8 vCPU, so publishing 7 layers at a time should go smooth.

 ##### AWS CodeBuild vs GitHub Actions

-AWS CodeBuild is preferred for publishing the layers because the account that holds the layers has no external access.
-It is dedicated exclusively for having the layers only and only Matthieu Napoli has access to it.
-GitHub Actions require exposing access to an external party.
-Using AWS CodeBuild allows us to use IAM Assume Role so that one "Builder Account" can build the layers and then cross-publish them onto the "Layer Account".
-The assume role limitations can be seen on aws/access.yml
+AWS CodeBuild was used for Bref v1 builds, as it lets us use large instances to build faster.
+Bref 1 layers took an hour to build.
+Additionally, using CodeBuild allowed to avoid using AWS access keys to publish layers.

+However, Bref 2's build only take 10 minutes, and runs really well in GitHub Actions.
+Additionally, using OIDC we can authorize this repository to publish into the AWS account with very restricted permissions _without_ using AWS access keys (assume role, just like CodeBuild).

+As such, we use GitHub Actions as it's simpler to set up, entirely public and much easier to follow.

 ##### Automation tests

 The `tests` folder contains multiple PHP scripts that are executed inside a Docker container that Bref builds.
-These scripts are suppose to ensure that the PHP version is expected, PHP extensions are correctly installed and available and PHP is correctly configured.
+These scripts are supposed to ensure that the PHP version is expected, PHP extensions are correctly installed and available and PHP is correctly configured.
 Some acceptance tests uses AWS Runtime Interface Emulator (RIE) to test whether a Lambda invocation is expected to work.